 Waldman delivered an indictment of the current state of digital privacy laws.

-“People should know that privacy laws are inadequate,” Waldman wrote. “(Privacy laws) essentially allow companies to do whatever they want in the name of profit.
+“People should know that privacy laws are inadequate,” Waldman said. “(Privacy laws) essentially allow companies to do whatever they want in the name of profit.
 Our systems are failing adults AND children.
 And conservatives and neoliberals want to keep it that way.”

 McClane explained that the allegations against TikTok haven’t been proven in a court of law.

-“What should be clear is that (TikTok) is alleged to be violating these rights, they haven’t been shown in court that they have,” McClane said.
+“What should be clear is that (TikTok) is alleged to be violating these rights; they haven’t been shown in court that they have,” McClane said.

 Alex Haurek, a TikTok spokesperson, said in an email statement to The Daily Illini that the company doesn’t agree with the claims in the lawsuit, many of which they find inaccurate.